fdzh/TOS/README.md

-# privacy
+# TOS
-Privacy for www.fdzh.org
+Terms of Service for www.fdzh.org

 We trust you have received the usual lecture from the local System Administrator.
 It usually boils down to these three things: